Latest News

 Event Type: ESA Event

-Event Type: Partner Event
+Event Type: WEN Event

 Welcome to the website of the Economic Society of Australia (QLD) Inc. (i.e. ESA Queensland).
 ESA Queensland promotes discussion of, and debate about, economic issues and economic policies, supports the training and professional development of economists and encourages the study and teaching of economics.